 Serving Suggestions

 I hope you love this Lentil Chili as much as we do.
 If you try it be sure to leave a comment and rating below.
-Your feedback not only helps me, but it helps other readers find recipes they'll love.
+Your feedback not only helps me, but it helps other readers find recipes they'll enjoy.

 Happy cooking!